lavalink-devs/Lavalink/PLUGINS.md

 You can add your own plugin by submitting a pull-request to this file.

-## Official plugin repository
+## Distributing your plugin

 The official plugin repository is hosted on https://maven.lavalink.dev.
 If you want to publish your plugin there, please reach out to us via [Discord](https://discord.gg/ZW4s47Ppw4) for credentials.
-The repository has a release (https://maven.lavalink.dev/releases) and snapshot (https://maven.lavalink.dev/snapshots) repository which you can use to publish your plugin.
+The Lavalink team has release (https://maven.lavalink.dev/releases) and snapshot (https://maven.lavalink.dev/snapshots) repositories which you can use to publish your plugin.
 By default, Lavalink will look for the plugin in the Lavalink repository, but you can also specify a custom repository for each plugin in your `application.yml` file.

 ```yaml